 Yes, sugar is addictive!
 When we eat food with high amounts of sugar, it triggers the release of massive amounts of dopamine.
 Dopamine binds to dopamine receptors in the reward centers of the brain.
 The effect is pleasurable feeling.

 When we frequently feed ourselves high sugar diet, it lowers the number of dopamine receptors in our brain.
-This is known as down regulate.
+This is known as downregulation.
 So, the pleasure feeling will be blunted.
 The brain will signal us to eat more high sugar diet to gain the same level of pleasurable feeling.

-So adults’ palates, who around 30 years ago were kids growing up in the low-fat high-carb era, are now hooked on foods with added sugar – They are addicted to sugar.
+So adults whose palates, about 30 years ago were kids growing up in the low-fat high-carb era, are now hooked on foods with added sugar – They are addicted to sugar.